Tantra: Proto-Tantric elements in Buddhism

 A key element of Buddhist Tantric practice is the visualization of deities in meditation.
-This practice is actually found in pre-tantric Buddhist texts as well.
-In Mahayana sutras like the Pratyutpanna Samādhi and the three Amitabha Pure land sutras.
-There are other Mahāyāna sutras which contain what may be called "proto-tantric" material such as the Gandavyuha and the Dasabhumika which might have served as a source for the imagery found in later Tantric texts.
+This practice is actually found in pre-tantric Buddhist texts as well, and in Mahayana sutras like the Pratyutpanna Samādhi and the three Amitabha Pure land sutras.
+There are other Mahāyāna sutras which contain what may be called "proto-tantric" material, such as the Gandavyuha and the Dasabhumika, which might have served as a source for the imagery found in later Tantric texts.
 According to Samuel, the Golden Light Sutra (c.
 5th century at the latest) contains what could be seen as a proto-mandala.
 In the second chapter, a bodhisattva has a vision of "a vast building made of beryl and with divine jewels and celestial perfumes.
 Four lotus-seats appear in the four directions, with four Buddhas seated upon them: Aksobhya in the East, Ratnaketu in the South, Amitayus in the West and Dundubhīśvara in the North."

 A series of artwork discovered in Gandhara, in modern-day Pakistan, dating from about the 1st century CE, show Buddhist and Hindu monks holding skulls.
 The legend corresponding to these artworks is found in Buddhist texts, and describes monks "who tap skulls and forecast the future rebirths of the person to whom that skull belonged".
 According to Robert Brown, these Buddhist skull-tapping reliefs suggest that tantric practices may have been in vogue by the 1st century CE.